Happy Meat, Happy Ecosystems, Happy People

 Chickens also have rich, nuanced social lives – as anyone knows who has spent time sitting quietly observing the subtleties of chicken-hood.

 And with the blessing of living on hilly country where you can see a long way from the right vantage point, I've watched cattle follow each other across amazing distances by following scent trails on the ground.
 They also keep track of each other by calling — all the mooing you hear when cattle are disturbed or moved is not just random noise.
-Cattle remember their relationships with one another after long periods apart, months certainly and maybe years.
+From my own direct observations I know that cattle remember their relationships with one another after long periods apart - months certainly and maybe years.

 The more natural the environment and the closer the social structure to what you would see in a wild group of the same kind of animal, the more of an animal’s true nature will emerge.
 It invariably turns out to be much more interesting and multi-faceted than the impression you get from farm-yard pigs in a muddy, barren moon-scape, or farm-yard chickens with a pile of wilted greens on the floor of a bare brown pen.